OCHA-DAP/hdx-hapi-op-notifications/README.md

 [![Build Status](https://github.com/OCHA-DAP/hdx-hapi-op-notifications/actions/workflows/run-python-tests.yaml/badge.svg)](https://github.com/OCHA-DAP/hdx-hapi-op-notifications/actions/workflows/run-python-tests.yaml)
 [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-hapi-op-notifications/badge.svg?branch=main&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-hapi-op-notifications?branch=main)

+Please note:

+Script no longer runs.
+It was last run in January 2025.

 This script checks the operational presence resources in the HAPI configuration against the files on HDX to see if they are the latest available data, as determined by the order of the resources in each dataset.
 If it's determined that they are not, an email is sent to